-The remaining CM contamination size is 9.91 km.
-The projected average daily cleared $m^2$ per team used is the same as had been achieved in previous years, despite the fact that the new methodologies adopted should increase this average.
+The first 5 months in 2019 resulted in the cancellation of 1.87 km2.
+The remaining CM contamination for the purpose of this study is therefore taken as 9.91 km2.
+The projected average daily cleared m2 per team used is the same as had been achieved in previous years, despite the fact that the new methodologies adopted should increase this average.
 This increase will be considered as compensation for the difficult terrain of 'priority 3' land.

 NTS teams will continue updating information for all existing CM sites.
 Depending on the 'status' of each site, a certain probability for its cancellation is calculated.
 This study shows that with 6 available NTS teams, all sites will be re-surveyed by the end of 2020.
-The conservative calculated amount of m that will be cancelled is 1.46 km, at a total cost of \$168,000.
+The conservative calculated amount of m2 that will be cancelled is 1.46 km2, at a total cost of \$168,000.